 Motivation, in my opinion, is one of the most misunderstood determiners of behavior in our lives.
 We find ourselves on the roller coaster of life, thinking we need encouragement from outside sources to give us “motivation” for success.
 Yet, do we really need someone to push us towards a high, leaving us falling into another low?
 This can leave us with feelings of discouragement.
 Maybe we just need to understand what motivation really is and how to use its power.

-What if we really understood motivation, and with this understanding we could be anything we want to be?
+What if we really understood motivation, and with this understanding, we could be anything we want to be?
 We can; we just need to understand.
-Realize that anyone in our world who you consider a superstar is just as you are, a person who puts their pants on one leg at a time.
-Oddly enough there are traits you have, they wish they had; and they may hope to be as you are in many respects.
+Realize that anyone in our world who you consider a superstar is just as you are, someone who puts their pants on one leg at a time.
+Oddly enough, there are traits you have they wish they had; and they may hope to be as you are in many respects.
 We just don’t recognize it.
 Now, realize the person in your world who you consider a superstar is achieving what they are because they work at it.
 They did not fall into stardom instantly; instead, these stars are days, weeks, months, or maybe years ahead of you only because they have already begun their voyage.
 Then realize “motivation” is simply taking one step at a time and not giving up.
 You don’t need to go from the ground floor to the top of the building in one step; no one can!
 Take one step at a time and be motivated to keep climbing.
-Don’t expect a rocket blast taking you past critical steps.
+Don’t expect a rocket blast to take you past critical steps.
 These steps give us sustainability and experience to stay on top after we get to our desired outcome.
 Without these gradual steps, our success, if we got there, would only be temporary.